jhickmanit/onfido-okta-example/README.md

 cd services
 touch api.js
 ````
-Open the newly created `api.js ` and we will create the following:
+Open the newly created `api.js ` and use the file in this repository to create the content.

+A few notes on the api.js file:

+Pay note to the `process.env` variables in the Okta and Onfido Clients, they will be set in the .env file for the backend.
 ````javascript
 const okta = require('@okta/okta-sdk-nodejs');
 const onfido = require('@onfido/api');